 Most football fans around the world are familiar with the term “farmers league.”
 It is where there are one or at most two top-tier clubs who win everything on offer and are almost indomitable.
 This phenomenon keeps repeating every season as the smaller clubs do not have the means to challenge.

-As opposed to this, there is something else about which fans may not be too aware about.
+As opposed to this, there is something else which fans may not be too aware of.
 The concept of “farm teams.”
 It is not where your local club grows poultry or helps out in agriculture, but rather when one giant corporation/group of investors control many clubs across the globe.
 FootTheBall brings to you the lowdown on farm teams and why they are not all good.

 First things first, let’s look at all the good that farm teams do or are aiming to achieve.
 Take the examples of the two biggest in the business right now: the Red Bull GmBH and the Abu Dhabi-led City Football Group (CFG).
 Both have one main team which represents their most valuable investment: RB Leipzig and Manchester City respectively.

 🔟 players have moved from Red Bull Salzburg to RB Leipzig since 2015. pic.twitter.com/t7I1G5sCOi

 Furthermore, they also have ‘sister clubs’ or “farm teams” which have the same backers.
 Immediately, the most important benefit is obvious: there is no fear of bankruptcy or liquidation for the smaller teams.
 The stability this ensures helps in formulating future direction in a much more consolidated manner.

 🌍 City Football Group | The Global Masterplan. pic.twitter.com/uZAIkjZZQi